 Somerset House: I Should Be Doing Something Else Right Now

-Whilst Somerset House is temporarily closed, the art hub’s new online programme ‘I Should Be Doing Something Else Right Now’ ensures culture vultures can still get their fix.
-Comprising an array of ‘live streams, long reads, deep listens and a weekly ‘Pause’ series’, the virtual initiative revolves the themes of connection and commonality, encouraging and supporting artists whilst maintaining a sense of cultural cohesiveness throughout these unprecedented times.
+Somerset House’s online programme ‘I Should Be Doing Something Else Right Now’ ensured culture vultures could still get their fix from home amidst the months of lockdown.
+Comprising an array of ‘live streams, long reads, deep listens and a weekly ‘Pause’ series’, the virtual initiative, still available to partake in online, revolves the themes of connection and commonality, encouraging and supporting artists whilst maintaining a sense of cultural cohesiveness throughout these unprecedented times.
 Some of the highlights of the July programme include a first-time streaming of Mercury-nominated band Sons of Kemet’s headline set from last summer; Sleep Mode, a week dedicated to dissecting ‘the new normal’ and a series of archive podcasts, films and live music dedicated to the Windrush Generation. somersethouse.org

 Arundel Castle: Sensational Roses in Bloom

 In its latest virtual tour of the grounds, Arundel Castle showcases a beautiful array of old-fashioned roses – more than 20 varieties flourishing across the impressive West Sussex estate, from ‘Harlow Carr’ hedging to ‘Princess Anne’ roses and white ‘Winchester Cathedral’ shrubs.
 Tune in now via arundelcastle.org

 If you can’t wait until 27 August for the V&A’s kimono-dedicated exhibition – the first of its kind in Europe – to open, you’ll be pleased to know that you can catch a glimpse online.
 The V&A has launched a 30-minute behind-the-scenes tour of the retrospective, now available to watch on YouTube.
 View the five-part series here.